NEWS

 On September 21, as part of the RCDS program focused on integrating Nagorno-Karabakh refugees into Armenia's NGO and analytical sectors

-RCDS Head Tigran Grigoryan Testifies at U.S. Helsinki Commission Congressional Hearing on Armenia
+RCDS Director Tigran Grigoryan Testifies at U.S. Helsinki Commission Congressional Hearing on Armenia

 RCDS Hosts Discussion on Integrating Artsakh Officers into Armenia's Security Structures